 SADEQUAIN AND ALBERT CAMUS

 SADEQUAIN ( 1923-1987 ) was an internationally acclaimed artist from Pakistan born and brought up in Amroha ( UP ) .
 He was influenced by Bombay Progressives prior to his moving to Pakistan.
-He lived in Paris for 6 years whereat he was also commissioned to draw scenes , images and graphics for a special Edition of Albert Camus’s Novel ' THE OUTSIDER ' originally L’Étranger in French.
-He painted these Characters and drew sketches of Meursault , Mary , Raymond and many more from the Novel.
-He Painted scenes as well .
-Scenes like Mary and Meursault on the beach or the scene of the Crime and Meursault looking from the window on a lazy Sunday.
+He lived in Paris for 6 years where he was also commissioned to draw scenes , images and graphics for a special edition of Albert Camus’s novel ' THE OUTSIDER ' originally L’Étranger in French.
+He painted the characters and drew sketches of Meursault , Mary , Raymond and many more from the novel.
+He painted scenes as well .
+Scenes like Mary and Meursault on the beach or the scene of the crime and Meursault looking from the window on a lazy Sunday.
 Sadequain’s illustrations highlight the emotional upheavals, ideological beliefs , and integrity that Camus has written about in " THE OUTSIDER' .
-The artist’s mastery at illustrating the subject matter of the book is so great that it made the French newspaper, Le Figaro, write as under :
+The artist’s mastery at illustrating the subject matter of the book is so profound that it made the French newspaper, Le Figaro, write this :-

 “ Sadequain has perfectly created the impression of space, density, volume and the reality of matter; transforming an abstract thought into a material fact in plastic.”